its-devtastic/polemic/docs/guides/bibliography.md

 }
 ```

-If you do not set any of the above, Polemic will look for a `.bib` file in your project.
+Polemic will also look for `.bib` files in your project.
+If multiple files are found
-It currently only supports a single `.bib` file.
+they will be merged together.